shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 3. Drag your "Active Assignments" measure into the Fields well
 4. Position it next to the first card

-*Screenshot displaying the new created Card on the Report View -*
+*Screenshot displaying the new created Card for Active assignments on the Report View -*

 ![Untitled](https://github.com/user-attachments/assets/542a0bfd-e0b8-4bd4-8a22-636f87368f04)